biohazardxxx/Crew-Composer/README.md

 # Crew Composer

 A modular, configuration-driven composer for building CrewAI apps that are easy to update, extend, and integrate with tools and MCP.
-Ships with a Typer-based CLI and is compatible with the CrewAI CLI (`crewai run`).
+Ships with a Typer-based CLI, streamlit UI and is compatible with the CrewAI CLI (`crewai run`).

 ## Table of Contents